 My thriller feature film Guilty was optioned by Formosa Films and is scheduled to shoot next winter, and I was just commissioned to write a new screenplay for the same producer.
 Last year I was commissioned to write a draft of Killers Fee by Red Sister in Stockholm.

-This year, in addition to writing and releasing three books in my Glasgow thriller series Darkness, I was commissioned by Storytel to write an original audio series, The Stranger.
-It was recorded in June by a Golden Globe winning actress and will be released in thirty countries including Sweden, Denmark, Finland, Norway, Netherlands, Poland, Russia, Spain and India just before Christmas 2018.
+I was commissioned by Storytel to write an original audio series, The Stranger, which was read by Joanne Froggatt.
+It was released in thirty countries including Sweden, Denmark, Finland, Norway, Netherlands, Poland, Russia, Spain and India in November 2018.